 What is Julefrokost?
 The Danish Christmas Lunch

-Whether you’re a foodie looking to indulge in authentic Danish flavors or simply curious about local traditions, knowing what to expect can make all the difference.
+Whether you’re a foodie looking to indulge in authentic Danish flavours or simply curious about local traditions, knowing what to expect can make all the difference.

 What is Julefrokost?